-Knowing if you’ll be getting a tax refund at the end of the year or if you’ll owe money can help you plan your personal finances in a number of ways.
-Depending on how much you make and what deductions come out of your paycheck each period, your taxes will vary.
+Knowing if you’ll be getting a tax refund at the end of the year, or if you’ll owe money, can help you plan your personal finances in a number of ways.
+Depending on your filing status (such as head of household, single, etc.), pre-tax earnings, local taxes and what deductions come out of your paycheck each pay period, your taxes and take home pay will vary.

 Knowing how to calculate your taxes when you’re paid a salary and receive your payments weekly will help you plan ahead and be able to manage your money more wisely.